Have you been considering starting an email newsletter?

 You can send over a pre-recorded welcome video, valuable pdf or worksheet, or a simple email with tips, industry secrets, or opinions they wonât find from you anywhere else.

 (Want to go big?
-Give one of your offers for free. đ Think low-ticket offers, courses you donât really push âout loudâ, etc.)
+Give one of your offers for free. đ Think low-ticket offers, courses you donât really push âout loudâ, a behind-the-scenes training no one knows about, etc.)

 Email 2: More About Me